FIWARE/tutorials.Edge-Computing/README.md

 }
 ```

-> **_Please Note !_**
+> ## Important !
 >
-> please DO NOT use “127.0.0.1” as the IP address of my_hostip, because it is only accessible to a running task inside a docker container.
+> Please DO NOT use “127.0.0.1” as the IP address of my_hostip, because it is only accessible to a running task inside a docker container.
 >
-> **Firewall rules**: to make your FogFlow web portal accessible, the following ports 80 and 5672 over TCP must be open.
+> **Firewall rules**: To make your FogFlow web portal accessible, the following ports 80 and 5672 over TCP must be open.
 >
-> **Mac Users**: if you like to test FogFlow on your Macbook, please install Docker Desktop and also use “host.docker.internal” as my_hostip in the configuration file.
+> **Mac Users**: If you like to test FogFlow on your Macbook, please install Docker Desktop and also use “host.docker.internal” as my_hostip in the configuration file.
 >
 > If you need to change the port number(s), please make sure the change is consistence in all these three configuration files.
 >